Chapter 2. Deploying an NFS server

 Kerberos is a network authentication protocol that allows secure authentication for clients and servers over a non-secure network.
 It uses symmetric key cryptography and requires a trusted Key Distribution Center (KDC) to authenticate users and services.

-Unlike AUTH_SYS, with the RPCSEC_GSS Kerberos mechanism, the server does not depend on the client to correctly represent which user is accessing the file.
-Instead, cryptography is used to authenticate users to the server, which prevents a malicious client from impersonating a user without having that user’s Kerberos credentials.
+Unlike AUTH_SYS, RPCSEC_GSS Kerberos mechanism ensures the server does not depend on the client to correctly represent which user accesses the file.
+Instead, the system uses cryptography to authenticate users to the server.
+This prevents a malicious client from impersonating a user without having the Kerberos credentials of that user.

-In the /etc/exports file, the sec option defines one or multiple methods of Kerberos security that the share should provide, and clients can mount the share with one of these methods.
-The sec option supports the following values:
+In the /etc/exports file, the sec option defines one or multiple methods of Kerberos security that the share should provide.
+Clients can mount the share with one of these methods where The sec option supports the following values:

 • sys: no cryptographic protection (default)